bjepson42/MeetByMe/README.md

   * Search Meet-Ups by category or key words
   * Save or remove these Meet-Ups in my own private list

+### Browser troubleshooting
+- If you get an "Error: Failed to initialize WebGL." on Google Chrome, you need to change your browser settings.
+Go to `chrome://flags` on the omnibar and enable WebGL Draft Extensions and Override Software Rendering List.
+You'll be required to restart the browser after this.

 # Wireframes: